ali-rantakari/icalBuddy/examples.markdown

 ### Uncompleted Tasks Due in the Near Future

-If we're only interested in seeing uncompleted tasks that are due soon (let's say within the next seven days) we can use the `tasksDueBefore:DATE` command argument with `today+7` as the date:
+If we're only interested in seeing uncompleted tasks that are due soon (let's say within the next three days) we can use the `tasksDueBefore:DATE` command argument with `today+3` as the date:

-    ••• icalBuddy -f tasksDueBefore:today+7
+    ••• icalBuddy -f tasksDueBefore:today+3

 You can specify any date (like *tomorrow*, *'aug 10'*, *'next sunday'* or *'2010-10-03 22:00:00 +02:00'*) for `tasksDueBefore:` but using `today+NUM` is useful for always getting the near future tasks regardless of what the current date is.